Art of Grafting

 We now almost exclusively practice in situ grafting.
 You can read about this propagation technique here.

 Most of the trees we plant on our farm we graft or bud ourselves.
 There is something thrilling about making your own tree...a chance to play creator for a bit, to make a baby and grow it in a nursery, imagining the tree it will become in a decade or so.
 We also grow our own trees because true cider apple trees are hard still to come by as most commercial nurseries don't offer them.
 We want the flexibility to plant what we want, when we want.
 There are two basic techniques for making baby tree: one is to bench graft scions to rootstocks in the winter, and the other is to bud dormant buds into liners in the nursery in late summer.

 THE WHIP AND TONGUE GRAFT

 - Obtain rootstocks.
 We sell our own organically grown B118 rootstocks in our SCION WOOD SHOP.
 For dwarfing stocks, we recommend Cummins Nursery as a source.

 - Collect scions.
-Cider variety scions from our farm can be ordered from Twisted Tree Farm.
-Collect dormant one year wood from desired variety in the winter.
+Cider variety scions can be ordered from our SCION WOOD SHOP Collect dormant one year wood from desired variety in the winter.
 Store in a cool place, away from ethylene producing fruits or vegetables, wrapped in a damp cloth to keep it from drying out.

 - We prefer the Whip and Tongue graft because of it's strength.
 It is a superior graft and worth the effort to learn.
 First, make a diagonal cut.
 Then make a parallel back cut about a third of the way through the diameter.
 Do this on both root and scion and then mate them together.